Conor247/TaskMananger/README.md

 ``
 PUT /update/task/{id}/subtask/{subtaskId}
 ``
-* Used to update a SubTask by id.
+* Update a SubTask by id.
 * This also requires a JSON request body payload.

 ```json